react4j/react4j/README.md

   * Make sure call setState in correct places setInitialState only in constructor.
   * Ensure setState not called after component destroyed
   * Ensure refs is only accessed after component mounted
-* subclasses that extend base methods with generics multiple times can result in multiple overrides in generated class

 ### Must Haves